operator-framework/java-operator-sdk/docs/documentation/features.md

 Always update the custom resource with `UpdateControl`, not with the actual kubernetes client if possible.

+On custom resource updates there is always an optimistic version control in place, to make sure that another update is not overwritten (by setting `resourceVersion` ) .

 The `DeleteControl` typically instructs the framework to remove the finalizer after the dependent resource are cleaned up in `deleteResource` implementation.